learn-co-students/python-lists-readme-data-science-intro-000/README.md

-And our list is now changed.
-It's not a sensible list right now, so let's change it back.
+Our list is changed, but now it's not as sensible, so let's change it back.

 ```python
 top_travel_cities[4] = 'Walla Walla Valley'
 ```

-And our list is alright.
+With that, our list is back to the way we like it.

 ```python